 The pool may contain newly originated high LTV loans that are the result of the refinancings described above.
-A fixed-rate pool may contain mortgage loans that, at acquisition, had (i) loan-to-value ratios greater than 80% but not exceeding 105%, (ii) loan-to-value ratios greater than 105% but not exceeding 125%, or (iii) loan-to-value ratios greater than 125%.
+A fixed-rate pool may contain mortgage loans that, at acquisition, had (i) loan-to-value ratios greater than 80% but not exceeding 105%, (ii) loan-to-value ratios greater than 125%.
 An ARM pool may contain mortgage loans that, at acquisition, had loan-to-value ratios greater than 80% but not exceeding 105%.
-The loan-to-value ratio disclosed for a newly originated high LTV loan will be calculated using the principal balance of the new mortgage loan at origination and a property value that may be the value from a recent appraisal, an update of the original value based on a standardized process, or the value from the original appraisal which the mortgage loan seller has represented and warranted remains valid.
+The loan-to-value ratio disclosed for a newly originated high LTV loan is calculated using the principal balance of the new mortgage loan at origination and a property value that may be the value from a recent appraisal, an update of the original value based on a standardized process, or the value from the original appraisal which the mortgage loan seller has represented and warranted remains valid.

-Any newly originated mortgage loan resulting from a refinancing under HARP has the following characteristics:
+Any new loan resulting from a refinancing under either high LTV refinancing program has the following characteristics: